MideTechnology/endaq-device/README.md

 <!--
 The docs for this package can be found [here](https://docs.endaq.com/en/latest/).
 -->

 The documentation is built using [Sphinx](https://www.sphinx-doc.org).
-The documentation build conflicts with endaq-python, so it is easiest to build it in a virtual environment (e.g., using `python -m venv <env dir>` followed by `<venv dir>\Scripts\activate` under Windows, `source <venv dir>/bin/actuvate` under Linux/macOS).

 To build the documentation, clone the repo and use the following steps:
 1. `cd <repo root dir>`
 2. `pip install -e .[docs]`
 3. `pip install -r ./docs/requirements.txt`
 4. `sphinx-build -W -b html docs docs/_build`

+Note: The documentation build conflicts with endaq-python; if you already have endaq-python installed, it is easiest to work in a virtual environment (e.g., using `python -m venv <env dir>` followed by `<venv dir>\Scripts\activate` under Windows, `source <venv dir>/bin/activate` under Linux/macOS).

 ## License